friedbrice/friedbrice.github.io/README.md

     The file `Gemfile.lock` is a machine-readable file used by `bundle`.
     Don't mess with it, but track it as part of the project with `git`.

-    **Note:** If you run into an issue running `bundle install`, you might try `brew unlink xz && bundle install && brew link xz`, as per [this Stack Overflow question](http://stackoverflow.com/questions/39937394/).
+    **Note:** If you run into an issue running `bundle install`on macOS, you might try `brew unlink xz && bundle install && brew link xz`, as per [this Stack Overflow question](http://stackoverflow.com/questions/39937394/).

 Now you're all set up.